· 6 min read Posted by Kevin Galligan

 In a terminal, cd to the iOS repo folder, and run:

-gitportal pull library -b mykmpchanges
+gitportal pull -b mykmpchanges

 Assuming this succeeds, you can make further KMP edits, to fix and/or implement the iOS side of your changes.
 When done, add and commit with git, then push further changes again.